natenka/pyneng-book-en/docs/source/book/04_data_structures/list_methods.rst

 ``extend()``
 ^^^^^^^^^^^^

-If you want to combine two lists you can use two methods: extend() method and addition operation.
+If you want to combine two lists you can use one of two methods: ``extend()`` method or addition operation.
 These methods have an important difference: extend() changes list to which method is applied and addition returns a new list that consists of two.

 Method extend():